Furnace Repair Checklist

 - Insert the new filter with the arrow facing toward the furnace to prevent damage.

-Flat filters should be replaced once a month, while pleated filters should be used for around three months.
-You could also use a washable filter that will last about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more often.

 To make the process go more quickly in the future, draw with a permanent marker on your heating system housing or ductwork to show the airflow direction and filter size.